zhugchzo/dl_occurrence_tipping/README.md

 The results in the paper are obtained from the following workflow:

+## Generate the training data.
-**1.Generate the training data.** We generate six sets of training data categorized by three bifurcation types and two noise types for six deep learning models.
+We generate six sets of training data categorized by three bifurcation types and two noise types for six deep learning models.
 Each deep learning model is trained on 200,000 time series (100,000 time series with bifurcation parameter increasing and 100,000 time series with bifurcation parameter decreasing) with length of 500 data points.
 Run

 ```
 sbatch run_batches_forward.slurm